 Brushing Teeth With Braces

 Before you brush, rinse with water.
 This can help loosen any food lodged in and around the braces.
-When you're ready to brush, use an ADA-accepted fluoride toothpaste and start by brushing at the gumline at a 45-degree angle.
+When you're ready to brush, start by brushing at the gumline at a 45-degree angle.
 After brushing the gumline, place the toothbrush on top of the brackets, angling down to brush on top of each bracket.
 Then, reposition the toothbrush to brush the bottom of the bracket and the wire, angling the toothbrush up.
 Go slowly.
 Make sure to brush every tooth at the gumline as well as above and below the brackets.
 This will ensure you'll reach the majority of the tooth's surface and help to remove plaque and food debris.
 Even kids who are old enough to brush on their own may require help until they are comfortable properly angling the toothbrush and have learned how to brush their teeth with braces.

 Cleaning Between Teeth